 Frustration and an inability to verbally communicate leads to toddlers to acting out physically, but it’s just a developmental stage and they need our love and understanding while they learn that hitting is not okay.
 Here are some ways to help your toddler through that aggressive stage.

-Picture this: a birthday party for a 2-year old, with 10 little guests crowding the tiny table, a girl smaller than the others is trying to get to the jelly.
+A birthday party for a 2-year old, with 10 little guests crowding the tiny table, a girl smaller than the others is trying to get to the jelly.
 “Jeh,” she keeps repeating.
 “Jeh, jeh.
 Leeee,” she tries.
 Nobody is paying her the slightest attention.
 Until, that is, she yanks the birthday girl’s ponytail and seizes her jelly bowl.

-Sound familiar?
 When a toddler is still learning to talk, when all she has are single syllables and sign language with which to express her needs, she may sometimes turn to other ways of getting her message across.
 What we perceive as aggression and shocking behaviour may seem to her a perfectly valid attempt at communication.

 As toddlers acquire verbal skills and are taught to use their words, they gradually unlearn both the hand signals and the habit of getting what they want by using physical methods.
 They may still revert to aggression if they’re angry, frustrated, tired or overwhelmed, but it’ll be an exception rather than the norm.